“Everybody has a past, but not everyone has it come back to torment them 600 years later.”

-Three lives entwined by vows, magic, and love, ending in distrust, bitterness, and anger.
-A spell cast, with dying breaths, to bring them back to settle differences, rekindle the power of their friendship, and mend a broken heart.
+Entwined by vows, magic, and love three lives end in distrust, bitterness, and anger.
+On dying breath a spell is cast to bring the three back to settle differences, rekindle the power of friendship, and mend a broken heart.

 The spell worked.

-Now six hundred years later they are reunited.
+Six hundred years later, they are finally reunited.
 Can the trio work together to remember and bury the past and change what was, to what might be?
 Or will they allow the pain of the past to dictate their futures?

-They must hurry as the spell didn’t bring just them back.
-It also brought back their executioner.
-He knows they are alive and he wants them dead…again.
+They must hurry as the spell didn’t just bring them back it also brought back their executioner.
+He knows they are alive and he means to see them dead…again.